Kimberly J. Benjamin, Founder & Managing Attorney

 Class D Felony MO

-In Missouri, a Class D felony is the next-lowest class of felonies that one could be charged with.
-A Class D felony Missouri is punishable by up to seven years in prison, or one year in the county jail.
+In Missouri, Class D felonies are the next-lowest class of felonies that one could be charged with.
+A Class D felony MO is punishable by up to seven years in prison, or one year in the county jail.
 The court also can impose a fine up to $10,000.

-Courts may offer a chance for probation for most Class D and E felonies.
+Courts may offer a chance for probation for most Class D felonies and Class E felonies.
 There are some exceptions, such as child abuse and neglect in addition to DWI Missouri.

 If an accused person is convicted of being an aggravated DWI culprit, he or she is not qualified for parole or probation until he or she has actually served at least 60 days in prison.
 If a defendant is found guilty of child abuse or neglect, the defendant is not eligible for probation or parole till the offender has served no less than one year of his sentence for first-time offenders who did not inflict serious injury.